PR can help you make the most of your time in the spotlight

 3. Hire a PR agency to help you.
 When your company name gets viral attention, whether you initiated it or not, you must be primed for the aftermath.
 This is especially true if the viral attention is negative.

 Immediacy is the name of the game when it comes to social media.
 Let the professionals at Axia PR help you develop the right content and create campaigns that connect with your audiences for social media success and increased sales.
-Contact us today or download our free e-book The Essential Social Media Management Guide to learn more.
+Contact us today or download our e-book The Essential Social Media Management Guide to learn more.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has been with Axia since December 2013.
 Connect with Axia Public Relations on Twitter at @axiapr.